An implicit unified gas-kinetic wave-particle method for radiative transport process: Radiative transport model and asymptotic theory

-The asymptotic analysis provides the closure of radiant intensity in the optically thick regime that bridges the kinetic transfer equation and the macroscopic energy equation \cite{chapman1990mathematical}.
-We expand radiant intensity and time derivative with respect to Knudsen number,
+The asymptotic preserving property is one of the main topics in this paper, and therefore, the re-scaled radiative transfer equation \eqref{eq_rescaleRTE} is discussed in the following.
+The hats will be omitted in the following for simplicity.
+We expand the radiant intensity and time derivative with respect to the Knudsen number,

-Term $\partial_{tk}$ is defined as the time evolution contributed by the spatial flux of $I_k$.
-According to above expansion, the $\epsilon^{-1}-$order gives
+Operator $\partial_{tk}$ is defined as the time evolution contributed by the $k$th order of flux and source terms.
+We obtain the $k$th order equations by balancing the $O(\varepsilon^{k})$ order terms, and specifically, the $O(\varepsilon^{0})$ order gives

-showing that the leading order of radiant intensity is a local Plankian.
-The $\epsilon^{0}-$order of the radiative transfer equation \eqref{eq_RTE} gives
+showing that the leading order of radiant intensity is a local Plankian, which is also referred to as the local equilibrium state.
+The $O(\varepsilon^{1})$ order of the radiative transfer equation \eqref{eq_RTE} gives

-which is referred as the diffusion expansion.
-By substituting the diffusion expansion \eqref{eq_expansion1} to the macroscopic equations \eqref{eq_RTEmac}, the asymptotic diffusion equation is obtained,
+which is referred to as the diffusion expansion.
+By substituting the diffusion expansion \eqref{eq_expansion1} into the macroscopic equations \eqref{eq_RTEmac}, the corresponding diffusion equation is obtained,